-Management of HIV/AIDS, diagnosis and management of sexually transmitted infections, HIV co-infections, non-AIDS co-morbidities in HIV, biomedical HIV prevention including pre- and post-exposure prophylaxis, clinical trials.
+Management of HIV/AIDS, diagnosis and management of sexually transmitted infections, HIV co-infections, non-AIDS co-morbidities in HIV, biomedical HIV prevention including pre- and post-exposure prophylaxis, clinical trials, implementation science.

-- Scientist in the Keenan Research Centre of the Li Ka Shing Knowledge Institute of St. Michael’s Hospital
+- Scientist, Keenan Research Centre of the Li Ka Shing Knowledge Institute of St. Michael's Hospital

 - Clinician-Scientist, Division of Infectious Diseases, St Michael's Hospital

-- Assistant Professor, Department of Medicine, University of Toronto
+- Associate Professor, Department of Medicine, University of Toronto

 - Associate Scientist; Toronto General Research Institute